New Weekly Feature - The Black Book

 Race 1

 VENUS WAS HER NAME - She's Got It!
 Impressive win.
-Will win a stakes race this
+Will win a stakes race this preparation.

 VISAGE - Found the line well.
 Set to feature in better races.